Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Experiments

 So far, we mainly focused on the efficiency and inductive bias afforded to the model through the use of signatures.
 However, a key element of \texttt{RFormer} is that it can naturally deal with irregularly sampled sequences without expensive numerical ODE solvers.
 This property follows from the fact that signatures are \textit{invariant to time reparameterization}, see Proposition \ref{prop:invariance}.
-In this subsection, we empirically test this property by training the model on the same datasets but randomly dropping 50\% of the points at every epoch.
+In this subsection, we empirically test this property by training the model on the same datasets but randomly dropping a percentage of the data points.
 This test intends to find if the model is able to learn continuous-time representations of the original input time-series.
 The results can be found in Table \ref{table:drop}.
 We find that \texttt{RFormer} consistently results in the best performance, with a small performance drop when compared to the full dataset.
-Importantly, this property is achieved in conjunction with the efficiency gains afforded to the model and without the use of expensive numerical ODE solvers.
+Importantly, this property is achieved in conjunction with the efficiency gains afforded to the model and without the use of expensive numerical ODE solvers.\footnote{We use our own reproduction to test the performance of all models in irregularly sampled datasets.
+Random dropping requires window sizes larger than 2 because signatures cannot be computed over a single point.
+The best step size was chosen in accordance with performance on the validation dataset, see Appendix \ref{app:hyper}.} Finally, we perform an additional set of experiments on the 15 univariate classification datasets from the UEA time series classification archive and compare our model with recent state-of-the-art models for irregular time series \cite{ohstable, schirmer2022modeling}.
+Across the board, we find that our model is both faster and more accurate than the continuous-time benchmark \textit{despite having a discrete-time Transformer backbone}, as shown in Figure \ref{fig:random_UEA}, which introduces Continuous Recurrent Units (CRU) \cite{schirmer2022modeling} as an extra baseline.
 For more details and more exhaustive experimentation on random data drops, see Appendix \ref{app:add_experiments}.